 Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
 The Company is exposed to credit risk on its cash and amounts receivable.
 The Company has deposited its cash with reputable financial institutions, from which management believes the risk of loss is minimized.
-As at December 31, 2020 and 2019 cash was held with major Canadian financial institutions.
+As at December 31, 2021 and 2020 cash was held with major Canadian financial institutions.
 Management believes that the risk of loss from amounts receivable is low.
-See Note 4.
+The Company is also exposed to credit risk with respect to the amount owing to the Company from Granada.
+Refer to Note 4 for details.